 GENERAL JOB SUMMARY

-- Communicate with Court Services staff regarding individual cases.
+- Communicate with parents regarding educational issues.

 - Must maintain a valid Driver’s License and an acceptable driving record.